M-Mysara/DynamiC/README.md

 			The _k should be equal 6 which corresponds to position 250 to 750 within the 16S rRNA gene
 			As: 1 (1-500), 2 (50-550).
 3 (100-600), 4 (150-650), 5 (200-700), 6 (250-750)
-			Assuming _s 50 and _w 500 parameter and their values were used in training
+			Assuming _s 50 and _w 500 parameter and their values were used in training In case _x was used properly, No need to specify the _k value _d	Number illustration the desired taxonomic depth to use for clustering with the lookup table.
+		1= Kingdom, 6=genus, default is 5 (family)
+		This has also to match the taxonomic rank used while training the lookup table
 ####Non-mandatory Options:
 		_e mothur clustering algorithm default is "average" Options are: